songva/smogian-terraform/README.md

 ### Getting Started
-This Terraform project is configure with AWS s3 backend, creating of state file folder in AWS is also configure in `/prerequisite`
+This Terraform project is configured with AWS s3 backend, creating of the state file folder in AWS is also configured in `/prerequisite`

 ### Install Terraform
 ```